-Chris Pratt Smeared as 'White Supremacist' for Wearing Gadsden Flag Shirt
+Media Smear Chris Pratt for Wearing 'White Supremacist' Gadsden Flag Shirt

-Social media users attacked actor Chris Pratt on Tuesday, accusing him of wearing a “white supremacist” dogwhistle after Vulture staff writer Hunter Harris tweeted a photo of the patriotic A-lister wearing an American flag T-shirt with “Don’t Tread On Me” and the Gadsden flag coiled rattlesnake superimposed on it.
+Yahoo News cobbled together a handful of social media users who attacked actor Chris Pratt this week, accusing him of wearing a “white supremacist” dogwhistle after Vulture staff writer Hunter Harris tweeted a photo of the patriotic A-lister wearing an American flag T-shirt with “Don’t Tread On Me” and the Gadsden flag coiled rattlesnake superimposed on it.

 Pratt was recently photographed by a paparazzi wearing the dark blue T-Shirt featuring an American flag with a coiled snake superimposed over it, and a slogan reading “Don’t Tread On Me,” underneath.
-The shirt is essentially the same design as the Gadsden Flag, named after American general and politician Christopher Gadsden, and which came to prominence during Revolutionary War.
+The shirt is essentially the same design as the Gadsden Flag, named after American general and politician Christopher Gadsden, and which came to prominence during the Revolutionary War.
 It is the flag adopted by the Continental Marines in 1775 during our Revolution against Britain.
 Gadsden designed it, and the flag has been used steadily by any manner of groups since it was first created.

+Yahoo News did the heavy lifting here, appearing to legitimize the smear from a few unverified social media users that the flag is bigoted, saying “over the years the flag has been adopted by Far Right political groups like the Tea Party, as well as gun-toting supporters of the Second Amendment.”

-But it didn’t take long for some social media users to attack Pratt for wearing the design.
+It didn’t take long for some social media users to attack Pratt for wearing the design.

 — hunter harris (@hunteryharris) July 15, 2019

-Note: This article has been updated to show that Yahoo News changed its original headline.